-If you’re not at the beach right now but desperate for a swim, we have some recommendations for you!
-In the city we’ve noticed increasingly varied swimming opportunities- from ponds and pools to rivers and restored lidos.
-We love them all for different reasons and here are our favourites, beautifully illustrated by Emma Cowlam, who is represented by Marie-Claire Westover at Lipstick of London:
+If you’re desperate for a swim, we have some recommendations for you!
+We’ve noticed increasingly varied swimming opportunities- from ponds and pools to rivers and restored lidos.
+We love them all for different reasons and here are our favourites…

 Emma: Fortunately my illustration studio located a short drive from the wonderful health spa Champneys enabling me to be a Club Member.
 I’m a life-long advocate of swimming and I swim daily in their wonderful pool.
 For me swimming is akin to breathing, keeping both my body and mind in good shape.
 Swimming is my version of mediation, a time where I completely switch off, forget the burdens of modern life & detox from digital technology.
 It allows me space to reflect, plan and mentally relax.
 After an hour of ploughing up and down the 25m pool without stopping I feel focused, relaxed and truly myself.
 A swim first thing in the morning releases positive endorphins to fuel my day, keeping me balanced, happy and content.
 The Champneys pool has a pitched glass lantern roof, meaning I swim in the warmth yet can appreciate the changing seasons.
 On cold, dark winter mornings I swim in the glow of a soft yellow electric light and watch the dawn slowly break through the glass.
 During early morning summer swims I enjoy the sun glistening off the top of the pool water, reminding me of tropical holidays.
 The benefit of swimming at Champneys is whatever the season, whatever the weather, a warm, quiet pool (I often have it to myself) is waiting for me, which is the best feeling!